TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 +-----------------------------------------------+----------------------------------------+

 Also note that the core logging module only includes the basic handlers.
-If you don't import :mod:`logging.handlers` and :mod:`logging.config`, they won't take up any memory.
+If you don't agiza :mod:`logging.handlers` and :mod:`logging.config`, they won't take up any memory.

 .. seealso::